 TOP OFFICERS Brynne Frost, Ana Reilly

-AVERAGE NUMBER OF PROGRAMS PER YEAR 1,500 events plus
+AVERAGE NUMBER OF PROGRAMS PER YEAR 1,500 plus

 Destinations by Design

-CAPABILITIES In operation since 1990, DBD provides "high-quality destination management, event and design services, with a 'whatever it takes' service standard," management says.
-The company operates out of a 130,000-plus-square-foot facility, which supports both current business and growth for the future.
-The space is home to DBD's more than 100 employees with all departments--warehouse, floral studio, design studio, entertainment, sales and operations--under one roof.
+CAPABILITIES In operation since 1990, Destinations by Design provides high-quality destination management, event and design services to the incentive and corporate markets.
+Recent clients include Fortune 500 companies as well as major hotels and casinos in Las Vegas.
+Now 100 percent employee owned, DBD operates a 130,000-plus-square-foot facility, which supports both current business and future growth.
+The space is home to the company's more than 100 employees with all departments--warehouse, floral studio, design studio, entertainment, sales and operations--under one roof.

 TRENDS TO WATCH DBD is proud of its hometown: "One reason Las Vegas is a top choice, year after year, is that there is always something new to see and experience," management says.
 "Our resort and business partners continually invest in improvements to keep the destination fresh and appealing to business travelers."

 AVERAGE NUMBER OF PROGRAMS PER YEAR 400 to 600